Guessing random additive noise decoding with symbol reliability information (SRGRAND): Mathematical Example: Symbol Reliability Binary Symmetric Channel (SR-BSC)

-We consider a setting in which it is possible to directly compare channels with and without knowledge of the symbol reliability information vector $S^n$, the Symbol Reliability Binary Symmetric Channel (SR-BSC).
-We compare differences in capacity and complexity, which is a feature of the noise-guessing approach, as well as error exponents, which is a property of ML decoding no matter whether it is identified by the noise-guessing methodology or by brute force.

-For the SR-BSC, we assume that each transmitted symbol is impacted independently by noise with probability $p_S(1)=q\in[0,1]$.
+We consider a setting where it is possible to mathematically compare channels with and without knowledge of the symbol reliability information vector $S^n$, the Symbol Reliability Binary Symmetric Channel (SR-BSC).
+For the SR-BSC, we assume that each transmitted symbol is potentially impacted independently by noise with probability $p_S(1)=q\in[0,1]$.
 Code-book and noise symbols take values in a binary alphabet $\A=\{0,1\}$, $\oplus$ is addition in $\F2$, and thus $0$ represents the no-noise character.
-Given a symbol has been potentially noise-impacted, we have that the conditional probability that the corresponding bit has been flipped is $p_{N|S}(1|1)=p\in[0,1]$, $p_{N|S}(0|1)=1-p$ and $p_{N|S}(0|0)=1$.
-From equation \eqref{eq:CSOFT}, the symbol reliability channel's capacity is
+Given a symbol has been potentially noise-impacted, the conditional probability that the corresponding bit has been flipped is $p_{N|S}(1|1)=p\in[0,1]$, $p_{N|S}(0|1)=1-p$ and $p_{N|S}(0|0)=1$.
+The overall bit-flip probability of the SR-BSC is thus $pq$.
+We consider capacity and error exponents, which are properties of ML decoding no matter whether it is identified by the noise-guessing methodology or by brute force, as well as complexity, which is a feature of the noise-guessing approach.
+From Eq. \eqref{eq:CSOFT}, the capacity of the symbol reliability channel is $\CSOFT(q,p) = 1-q \h2(p),$ where $\h2(p) = -(1-p)\logT(1-p)-p\logT(p)$ is the binary Shannon entropy.
+The corresponding hard detection channel is a BSC with probability $P(N=1)=P(N=1|S=1)P(S=1)=pq$ and so the hard detection channel capacity is $\CHARD(q,p) = 1- \h2(pq). $ As $\h2$ is concave, $\CSOFT(q,p)\geq \CHARD(q,p)$ for all $q$ and $p$, and so the capacity of the channel with symbol reliability information is necessarily higher.
+Depending on the parametrization, the symbol reliability channel's capacity can be several orders of magnitude larger than the hard detection capacity.